This blog may contain affiliate links. Read our disclosure policy for more info.

-- $21.36 CAD gets your entire vehicle entry for one full day
+- $21.00 CAD gets your entire vehicle entry for one full day

 Parks Canada Discovery Pass

 The “Discovery Pass” is what Parks Canada calls their year-long (365 days from the purchase date), multi-park entry pass.
 This pass will give 365 days of access to all participating national parks in Canada.
-This includes the most popular parks like Banff, Jasper, Yoho, Kootenay, Glacier, Mount Revelstoke and so much more.
+This includes the most popular parks like Banff, Jasper, Yoho, Kootenay, Glacier, Mount Revelstoke, and so much more.

-- Adult (age 18-64) – $93.81 CAD
+- Adult (age 18-64) – $72.25 CAD

-- Senior (64+) – $80.18 CAD
+- Senior (64+) – $61.75 CAD

 - Group/Family (up to 7 people in one vehicle) – $145.25 CAD

 Hot Tip: Although more expensive up front, if you plan on spending more than 7 days in different parks in Canada within a 12-month period, then the Discovery Pass is actually the better deal!

-Parks Canada Passes can be bought online here or at one of the Visitor Centers of booths at the entrance to many national parks.
+Parks Canada Passes can be bought online here or at one of the Visitor Centers or booths at the entrance to many national parks.

 Where to Stay in Lake Louise in Winter

-For those with a vehicle who want a really unique place to stay, the Baker Creek Mountain Resort is an ideal choice for that quintessential Canadian log cabin stay.
-The hotel is located on the Bow Valley Parkway around 11 kilometers from town.
-Stay in a rustic but luxurious cabin in the woods and surround yourself with nature.
+For those with a vehicle who want a really unique place to stay, Baker Creek Mountain Resort is an ideal choice for that quintessential Canadian log cabin stay.
+The hotel is located on the Bow Valley Parkway around 11 kilometers (about a ten minute drive) from Lake Louise Village.

 Of course, the Fairmont Chateau Lake Louise, which I mentioned above, is also a top choice for luxury travelers.
 Honestly, if you like a luxury stay and want to spoil yourself a little, this is the place you should book.